 I have been doing 2D and 3D artwork on the computer since 1995.
 Over the years, I have used a variety of hardware and software in the creation of my speculative spaceship designs.
-Currently, I use CorelDraw X6 for my 2D illustration program, Corel Photo-Paint X6 and GIMP for my 2D paint programs, Rhino 5 for my 3D modeling and rendering program, and AccuTrans 3D V2.11.4 for 3D model file translation.
-The basic process I use when doing a 3D CGI spaceship design is as follows:
+For many years, I used the commercial programs CorelDraw for 2D illustration, Corel Photo-Paint for 2D pixel illustration, and Rhino for 3D modeling and rendering.
+In 2020, I transitioned to the OpenSource programs Blender, Inkscape, Sk1, and Pinta to replace the programs listed above.
+With these new tools, I am finding myself revamping my design process.
+The basic process I used when doing 3D CGI spaceship design prior to 2020 was as follows:

 1) A series of rough hand-done sketches is created that document the basic shape to be used for the ship with notes about what features it will have.
 These sketches often include notes about specific modeling methods to use.
 Occasionally, a rough sketch is scanned into the computer to use as an underlay for basic line-work employed to model the hull.
 I use the 2D pixel manipulation program Corel Photo-Paint for the scanning operation.
 The scanned sketch is then imported into to the 2D vector graphics manipulation program Corel Draw where I trace over the basic hull shapes.